Privacy Policy

 We collect information about how you interact with the Service, including pages visited, features used, device type, operating system, and general usage patterns.
 This data helps us improve the Service and is not used to personally identify you outside the context of your account.

 2e.
-Chat Messages
+Chat Messages and AI Search

 Messages sent through Flock's group chat feature are stored in our real-time database.
 These include text content, images, GIFs, Bible verse references, reactions, and read receipts.
 Chat data is scoped to the group or chat sub-group in which it was sent.